 "(k) Nepotism. - Members of an immediate family shall not be employed within the local board if such employment will result in one member of the immediate family supervising another member of the immediate family, or if one member of the immediate family will occupy a position which has influence over another member's employment, promotion, salary administration, or other related management or personnel considerations.
 This subsection applies to local board members and employees.
-For the purpose of this subsection, the term immediate family includes wife, husband,

-For the purpose of this subsection, the term immediate family includes wife, husband, mother, father, brother, sister, son, daughter, grandmother, grandfather, grandson, and granddaughter.
+For the purpose of this subsection, the term 'immediate family' includes wife, husband, mother, father, brother, sister, son, daughter, grandmother, grandfather, grandson, and granddaughter.
 Also included are the step-, half-, and in-law relationships.
 It also includes other people living in the same household, who share a relationship comparable to immediate family members, if either occupies a position which requires influence over the other's employment, promotion, salary administration, or other related management or personnel considerations."

-SECTION 11.
+SECTION 16.
 G.S.
 18B-700 is amended by adding a new subsection to read:

-"(l) Local Acts. - Notwithstanding the provisions of any local act, this section applies to all local boards."
+"(1) Local Acts. - Notwithstanding the provisions of any local act, this section applies to all local boards."